Welcome!

 Hejie Cui*, Lingjun Mao*, Xin Liang, Jieyu Zhang, Hui Ren, Quanzheng Li, Xiang Li, Carl Yang

-Project | NeurIPS D&B 2024
+Project | NeurIPS 2024

 • we propose a data-centric framework (Biomed-VITAl) that incorporates clinician preferences into both stages of generating and selecting instruction data for tuning biomedical multimodal foundation models.